lcdamy/BRD_challenge/README.md

 - Python 3.9+ for ETL scripting and analysis
 - pandas for data cleaning and transformation
+- Microsoft Excel for manual and easy cleanup
+- PostgreSQL as the target data warehouse
 - psycopg2 for PostgreSQL integration
 - matplotlib & seaborn for visualizations
-- PostgreSQL as the target data warehouse

 📁 Folder Structure